-The Refugee Law extends the categories of persons considered as vulnerable to include those mentioned in Article 21 of the recast Reception Conditions Directive:
+The Refugee Law defines vulnerable persons in the same way as Article 21 of the recast Reception Conditions Directive:

 “[M]inors, unaccompanied minors, disabled people, elderly people, pregnant women, single parents with minor children, victims of human trafficking, persons with serious illnesses, persons with mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence, such as victims of female genital mutilation.”

 Concerning Kofinou Centre, families, single women, and traumatised people are placed there under the same conditions applicable to all other residents.
-From 2018 onwards, no new single males are admitted.
+From 2018 onwards, per policy no new single men are admitted.
 Single men who were already residing in the Centre and single women are placed in different rooms in distinct sections, while families do not share their living space with others.
 Regarding family unity, efforts are made to keep families together.
-When it comes to welfare services and reception centres, families are treated as an entity.
+When it comes to SWS and reception centres, families are treated as an entity.

-In relation to preventing gender-based violence in Kofinou Reception Centre, the Refugee Law provides that the competent authorities shall take into consideration gender and age-specific concerns and the situation of vulnerable persons and that appropriate measures shall be taken in order to prevent assault and gender-based violence, including sexual assault and harassment.
-Up until today, there are no specific guidelines or procedures in effect to guarantee the efficient implementation of those provisions and further monitoring is required.
+To prevent gender-based violence in Kofinou, the Refugee Law provides that the competent authorities shall take into consideration gender and age-specific concerns and the situation of vulnerable persons and that appropriate measures shall be taken in order to prevent assault and gender-based violence, including sexual assault and harassment.
+Up until today, there are no specific guidelines or procedures in effect to guarantee the efficient implementation of those provisions, and further monitoring is required.